logaritmabir/thread-synchronization/README.md

-# OS_Codes
+# Java Multithreading Synchronization

-Multithread synchronization in Java
+This project has been applied under "Operating System Concepts" course at Ondokuz Mayıs University.Created a system in Java that solves reader-writer problem.